-- Fluids and Nutrition - Fluids and Nutrition Assessment
+- Module 1: Fluids & Nutrition - Module 2: Fluids & Nutrition Assessment

-This session aims to provide health and social care staff with examples of how they can provide adequate hydration and nutrition for people in their care, including the very young and old.
+This session aims to provide health and social care staff with examples of how they can provide adequate hydration and nutrition for people in their care, including, in particular, the very young and older people.

 It includes examples of when people may need additional support with meals and hydration and encourages staff to be mindful of their duty of care in this regard.

-- Explain the importance of good hydration and nutrition in maintaining health and wellbeing of individuals in care settings - List signs and symptoms of poor hydration and nutrition - Explain how to promote adequate hydration and nutrition - Identify the effects of culture and religion on an individual's dietary requirements and preferences - Describe the importance of food safety, including hygiene, in the preparation and handling of food in care settings - Demonstrate how to report any concerns to the relevant person
+- Explain the importance of good hydration and nutrition in maintaining the health and wellbeing of individuals in care settings. - List the signs and symptoms of poor hydration and nutrition. - Explain how to promote adequate hydration and nutrition of individuals in care settings. - Identify how patients can be supported and encouraged to access fluids, food and nutrition in accordance with their preferences, requirements and/or plan of care. - Identify the effects of culture and religion on an individual's dietary requirements and preferences. - Describe the importance of food safety, including hygiene in the preparation and handling of food in care settings. - Know how, and to whom, you can report any concerns you have about an individual's fluid and nutrition intake.

 Any staff groups, including unpaid and voluntary staff, whose role involves supporting individuals with their routine fluid and nutritional needs.

-Staff involved roles such as provision of intravenous fluids or artificial nutrition will require additional specific training to fulfil their responsibilities.
+Staff involved in particular roles such as provision of intravenous fluids or artificial nutrition will require additional specific training to fulfil their responsibilities.